This post may contain affiliate links. Please read our disclosure policy.

 Classic Fried Shrimp is breaded with panko and lightly fried to crispy, golden brown perfection.
-Served with lemon wedges and cocktail sauce, this crunchy crustacean can be served as an appetizer or main course.
+Served with lemon wedges and cocktail sauce, these crispy fried shrimp can be served as an appetizer or main course.

 If you can make chicken fried steak, you can make fried shrimp.
 With a little prep work and practice, it’s actually really easy.
 Set up your breading stations, heat up some oil and you’re good to go!